-the node now containing G. Precisely this situation occurs if we replace value 120 with the greatest value in the left subtree of Figure 5.13(b).
+from the right subtree.
+To see why, call the greatest value in the left subtree G. If multiple nodes in the left subtree have value G, selecting G as the replacement value for the root of the subtree will result in a tree with equal values to the left of the node now containing G. Precisely this situation occurs if we replace value 120 with the greatest value in the left subtree of Figure 5.13(b).
 Selecting the least value from the right subtree does not have a similar problem, because it does not violate the Binary Search Tree Property if equal values appear in the right subtree.

 From the above, we see that if we want to remove the record stored in a node with two children, then we simply call deletemin on the node's right subtree and substitute the record returned for the record being removed.
-Figure 5.18 shows is the code for removehelp.
+Figure 5.18 shows an implementation for removehelp.

 The cost for findhelp and inserthelp is the depth of the node found or inserted.
 The cost for removehelp is the depth of the node being removed, or in the case when this node has two children, the depth of the node with smallest value in its right subtree.
-Thus, in the worst case, the cost of any one of these operations is the depth of the deepest node in the tree.
+Thus, in the worst case, the cost for any one of these operations is the depth of the deepest node in the tree.
 This is why it is desirable to keep BSTs balanced, that is, with least possible height.
 If a binary tree is balanced, then the height for a tree of n nodes is approximately $\log n$.
-However, if the tree is completely unbalanced, for example in the shape of a linked list, then the height for a tree of n nodes can be as great as n.
+However, if the tree is completely unbalanced, for example in the shape of a linked list, then the height for a tree with n nodes can be as great as n.
 Thus, a balanced BST will in the average case have operations costing $\Theta(\log n)$, while a badly unbalanced BST can have operations in the worst case costing $\Theta(n)$.
-Consider the situation where we construct a BST of n nodes by inserting the nodes one at a time.
+Consider the situation where we construct a BST of n nodes by inserting records one at a time.
 If we are fortunate to have them arrive in an order that results in a balanced tree (a "random" order is likely to be good enough for this purpose), then each insertion will cost on average $\Theta(\log n)$, for a total cost of $\Theta(n \log n)$.
-However, if the nodes are inserted in order of increasing value, then the resulting tree will be a chain of height n.
-The cost of insertion in this case will be $\sum{i=1}^{n} i_i$, which is $\Theta(n^2)$.
+However, if the records are inserted in order of increasing value, then the resulting tree will be a chain of height n.
+The cost of insertion in this case will be $\sum{i=1}^n i = \Theta(n^2)$.

 Traversing a BST costs $\Theta(n)$ regardless of the shape of the tree.
 Each node is visited exactly once, and each child pointer is followed exactly once.

 Below is an example traversal, named printhelp.
 It performs an inorder traversal on the BST to print the node values in ascending order.

 '''

-private void printhelp(BSTNode<K,E> rt) {
+private void printhelp(BSTNode<Key,E> rt) {

 if (rt == null) return;

 printhelp(rt.left());

 printVisit(rt.element());

 printhelp(rt.right());

 }

 '''